Skip to main content

 What is our Action Plan?

-• through engaging subject matter and teaching
+- through engaging subject matter and teaching practices

-• through diversity in teaching strategies and assessment
+- through innovative teaching strategies and assessments

-• through ongoing meaningful self-assessment of the core competencies
+- through ongoing meaningful self-assessment of the Core Competencies

 To support mental health and well-being at school in order to produce positive relationships with ourselves, each other, and the environment.